skbasu/faq-api/Readme.md

 4. **Push to GitHub** (`git push origin feature-name`)
 5. **Submit a Pull Request**

-Please ensure your code follows the existing style and includes necessary tests.
+Please ensure that your code follows the existing style and includes necessary tests.